-And here's how most people know the song, in this stellar cover by the emerging band CHICAGO, with lead guitar and vocals by the late Terry Kath, along with bassist Peter Cetera:
+And here's how many people know the song, in this stellar cover by the emerging band CHICAGO, with lead guitar and vocals by the late Terry Kath, along with bassist Peter Cetera:

 CHICAGO -"I'm a Man" (1970)

-And lately the song has been covered by the Texican brothers of LOS LONELY BOYS:
+Lately the song has been covered by these Texican brothers: